Vivint Security Review

 Security Sensors

-The security sensors worked quite well, but we have one quick note on the design: They weren’t as sleek-looking as we expected from a premium brand like Vivint.
+That said, if we’re being nitpicky, we’d say that the design isn’t up to snuff.
+They weren’t as sleek-looking as we expected from a premium brand like Vivint.
 We were expecting Apple-standards design, but all we got were boxy looking pieces of equipment.
-They weren’t ugly, but they didn’t exactly blend in easily.
+They weren’t ugly, but they didn’t exactly blend in easily, unlike our ADT door sensors.
+When we reviewed ADT, the technician used ones that matched the color of the door trim so they didn’t stand so obviously.

 With that in mind, we recommend the recessed door sensor in place of the regular door sensor.
 The recessed door sensors are installed flush with the doorframe, so they won’t affect your door’s aesthetics.
 And since Vivint offers professional installation, you won’t have to worry about drilling your doorframe yourself.